gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 the value 4242 (see {{iana-payload-protection-id}}).

-Once Key Management has established a DTLS 1.3 connection, it can derive primary and restart keys and set the Protection Operator for User Data encryption/decryption via the keys API shown in
-{{sctp-DTLS-chunk-layering}} to create the necessary DTLS key contexts.
-Both a DTLS Key context for normal use (primary) and a DTLS Key context for SCTP association restart need to be created.
+Once Key Management has established a DTLS 1.3 connection, it can derive primary and restart keys and set the Chunk Protection Operator for SCTP Packet Payload encryption/decryption via an API to create the necessary DTLS key contexts.
+Both a DTLS Key context for normal use (primary) and a DTLS Key context for SCTP association restart needs to be created.

-DTLS 1.3 handshake messages, that are transported as SCTP User Data with dedicated PPID = 4242, SHALL be sent and received as plain DATA chunks until PROTECTED state is reached.
-From that time on, DTLS 1.3 handshake messages SHALL be transported as SCTP User Data with dedicated PPID = 4242 within DTLS chunks, same as any ULP data traffic.

-In this document we use the terms DTLS Key context for indicating a Key, derived from a DTLS connection, and all relevant data that needs to be provided to the Protection Operator for DTLS encryption and decryption.
-DTLS Key context includes Keys for sending and receiving, replay window, last used sequence number.
+In this document we use the terms DTLS Key context for indicating a Key and IV, produced by the key-management, and all relevant data that needs to be provided to the Chunk Protection Operator for DTLS encryption and decryption.
+DTLS Key context includes Keys and IV for sending and receiving, replay window, last used sequence number.
 Each DTLS key context is associated with a four-value tuple identifying the context, consisting of SCTP Association, the restart indicator, the DTLS Connection ID (if used), and the DTLS epoch.

 Support of DTLS Connection ID in the DTLS Record layer used in the DTLS Chunk is OPTIONAL, and negotiated using the key-management function.

-The first established key context for any SCTP association and DTLS connection ID (if used) SHALL use epoch=3.
-This ensures that the epoch of the key context will normally match the epoch of the DTLS key-management connection.
+The first established DTLS key context for any SCTP association and DTLS connection ID (if used) SHALL use epoch=3.
+This ensures that the epoch of the DTLS key context will normally match the epoch of an DTLS key-management connection.

 ## SCTP DTLS Chunk Buffering and Flow Control {#buffering}

-DTLS 1.3 operations and SCTP are asynchronous, meaning that the Protection Operator may deliver the decrypted SCTP Payload to the SCTP endpoint without respecting the reception order.
+DTLS 1.3 operations and SCTP are asynchronous, meaning that the Chunk Protection Operator may deliver the decrypted SCTP Payload to the SCTP endpoint without respecting the reception order.
 It's up to SCTP endpoint to reorder the chunks in the reception buffer and to take care of the flow control according to what specified in